SWITZERLAND 9 Days

 • Most people walk along the low route that heads south on Zermatt’s main street, Bahnhoffstrasse, and along the left (west) side of the Zmutt River.

 • Overnight: Zermatt.
-(2 nights) We recommend to reserve accommodations at least 3 months in advance.
+(2 nights) We recommend reserving accommodations at least 3 months in advance.

 • Distance: Interlaken ---> Zermatt, 2.5 hrs.